bleakley/case-reports/README.md

 In order to generate a citation count distribution, use the function ```buildDistribution()``` (line 125 - 150) in the file ```citation_distrib.py```.

 First, define the publication set from which you wish to generate the distribution.
 You must specify a list of MeSH terms (e.g., Cardiovascular Disease) that are required for a publication to be included in the set.
-A publication requires only one of the specified MeSH terms.
+For a publication to be counted it requires only one of the specified MeSH terms.

 Optionally, you may specify a list of PMIDs that will be excluded from the set, as well as a range of publication dates (line 129).
 You may also specify whether you wish to search MeSH Terms or MeSH Major Topics.